RocketKitties/VideoKitty/README.md

 ## Instructions

-See the [PhotoKitty User Guide](https://videokitty.org/#help) for instructions on how to use the platform.
+See the [VideoKitty User Guide](https://videokitty.org/#help) for instructions on how to use the platform.

 ## License